 The processes, of course, also do other things, including problem management performing proactive tasks to identify root causes and their potential preventative action, thus preventing incidents.

 Is this really so complicated and confusing?
-Maybe I’ve completely misunderstood and it’s me getting it wrong.
+Maybe I’ve completely misunderstood incidents and problems and it’s me getting it wrong.